Musalar7/2024Oss-Team-Project---Taylor-series/README.rst

 Documentation by Sphinx
 =======================================
-This github project includes taylor series by python
+This GitHub project includes Python code for the Taylor series